The Bankrate promise

-Many people assume they only need to have one savings account to meet their needs, but that isn’t always the case.
-You can open multiple savings accounts at the same bank or at several different banks.
-There are many reasons having multiple accounts can be useful, and it doesn’t impact your credit, so there’s little reason not to open extra savings accounts if you find it helpful to do so.
+Many consumers assume they only need to have one savings account to meet their needs, but that isn’t always the case.
+Having multiple accounts — at the same bank or different banks — can be useful for managing different savings goals, and there’s little harm in doing so, since it doesn’t impact your credit.

 “Having multiple accounts can be a way to keep yourself on task with the specific goals you’re saving for, without the risk of funds getting commingled,” says Greg McBride, CFA, Bankrate chief financial analyst.

 There are several ways that having multiple savings accounts can help make managing your personal finances easier.